Suvronil/SDC/README.md

 * model.h5 containing weights of the trained convolution neural network
 * model.json containing the architecture of the model.
 * writeup.md summarizing the results
+* video.mp4 shows a glimpse of how the car performs on track 1.

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing